tacaswell/build_the_world/README.md

 will find all of the git and hg checkouts under the given directory and will write out a file `all_repos.yaml` with information about all of the checkouts it found.
+While this is walking the repositories it will also change the url on any `git://` urls to `https://` as github has stopped supporting the unauthenticaed git protocol for fetching repostiory data.
 Optionally, you can sync the default branches via

 ```bash
 python add_default_branch.py